IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_host.rst

     Host Provider

-  wait_till (False, str, None)
+  location (True, str, None)
-    Wait until location is normal
+    (Required for new resource) The name or ID of the Satellite location

   cluster (False, str, None)
     The name or ID of a Satellite location or cluster to assign the host to

-  host_id (True, str, None)
-    (Required for new resource) The specific host ID to assign to a Satellite location or cluster
+  labels (False, list, None)
+    List of labels for the host

   worker_pool (False, str, None)
     The name or ID of the worker pool within the cluster to assign the host to

-  location (True, str, None)
-    (Required for new resource) The name or ID of the Satellite location

-  labels (False, list, None)
+  wait_till (False, str, None)
-    List of labels for the host
+    Wait until location is normal

   id (False, str, None)